Frequently Asked Questions

 How Long Does it Take to Create a Pet Urn?

-The process in creating your custom urn is a multi step process.
-Just the copperizing itself can take up to a week in the forming bath, for example.
-So it does take 6-8 weeks to create your urn for you.
+The process in creating your custom urn is a multi step process, and I give each urn the attention and time it needs to be created.
+The turnaround time is approximately 8-12 weeks, although I do try to keep it on the shorter side.
 On occasion it can take longer, but that is rare and feel free to check in with me if you have a specific deadline.

 What Are Some Options I Can Choose for My Urn?